 Someone's hand was cradling his head, and he felt a breath on his face as the person leant down to get closer to his ear.

 "Tony, listen to me.
 You need to open your eyes.
 Now.
 Please?"

 That – that wasn't Gibbs was it?
 He sounded like he was pleading with him!
 The great Gibbs never pleaded.
 And... was Gibbs holding him?
 If he had of been capable of strong emotions, Tony would have ranked this as the most embarrassing moment of his career.
 Well maybe except for that time he stayed with Gibbs and... well that was best forgotten.

 DiNozzo swallowed, and tried to form words but his mouth was as uncooperative as his eyes.
 It felt as dry as sandpaper, and his tongue was so swollen he could barely move it without it sticking to the side of his cheek.
 Any attempt at breathing caused his throat to hitch as though there was something lodged inside.

-"G-Gibbs," he gasped, the words barely legible.
+"G-ah," he gasped, no words legible.
 He felt the person holding him freeze, listening intently.
 He had never felt so out of control of his own body, and frantically wondered what had happened to him.
 The pounding of his headache drowned out all other sounds, and he focussed completely on the rhythm of Gibbs breathing.
-"I'm, I'm s-s-soh-orry," he choked out.
+"I'm, I'm ss-soh-orry," he choked out.

 He felt Gibbs relax.
 "Don't apologize, DiNozzo.
 It's a-"